 The cards included in this article were evaluated by reviewing the terms on a number of business cards offered by prominent credit card brands and selecting those which offered terms favorable to business owners specifically seeking balance transfer benefits.

-*All information about the U.S. Bank Business Platinum Card, and the Wells Fargo Business Platinum card has been collected independently by CreditCards.com and has not been reviewed by the issuer.
+*All information about U.S. Bank Business Cash Rewards World Elite™ Mastercard®, U.S. Bank Business Platinum Card and the Wells Fargo Business Platinum card has been collected independently by CreditCards.com and has not been reviewed by the issuer.
 These cards are no longer available through CreditCards.com.